Reuben-Davison/boston_tea_party/README.md

 # README

-# Purpose
+## Purpose

 The purpose of this repository is to showcase what a standard Take Home evaluation might look like.
 MVP is three endpoints.

 ## Approach

 The approach I took with this project was one I would take on the job.
-MVP has been acheived and robustly tested.
+MVP has been achieved and robustly tested.
 I did not include additonal endpoints as though this would have been easy, I was thinking from an on the job perspective.
-If a manager asked me a list of three endpoints I would want to return those three endpoints and their tests but that was that was it.
+If a manager asked me a list of three endpoints I would want to return those three endpoints and their tests but that was it.
 I would not want to spend extra time creating extra end points or functionality just for the sake of it.
 I would rather begin working on a new ticket.

 ## Setup